javigzz/MediaLinker/README.md

 In this bundle, the 'host' entity is the one in which the interface is focused at a moment (of the entity you are editing). 'linked' entities are the entities connected to the first one through either ManyToMany or ManyToOne relations.

+ATTENTION: this bundle is not stable and may change a lot.

+# INSTALLATION

+- clone from gitHub
+- add composer.json

+    "autoload": {
+    ...
+        "Jgzz\\MediaLinkerBundle": "vendor/jgzz/jgzzmedialinker/lib"
+    }

+- dump autoload
+- add to AppKernel.php
+- add to routing.yml

+eg:
+JgzzMediaLinkerBundle:
+  resource: "@JgzzMediaLinkerBundle/Resources/config/routing.yml"
+  prefix:   /admin

 # CONFIGURATION

 You may configure the serveral 'Linkers' you may need in your '''config.yml'''.
 Add the mapping information under the internal name of each Linker.

-eg: 'docsdeprod' is a Linker for relating some 'Media' entity (desdendent of Sonata Media entities)
+eg: 'product_docs' is a Linker for relating some 'DocMedia' entity (desdendent of Sonata Media entities) with some 'Product' entity

 Mapping:

 - builder: compulsory.
 May be 'sonata.builder' (for entities handled by a Sonata Admin), 'sonatamedia.builder' (for linking to a Sonata Media Entity).
 Alternatively, any service name implementing the '''LinkerBuilder''' interface.

-- hostclass: host class for this linker
+- hostclass: host class for this linker (eg: Project\MyBundle\Entity\Product)

-- linkedclass: linked class for this linker
+- linkedclass: linked class for this linker (eg: Project\MyBundle\Entity\DocMedia)

-- candidateFetcher: fetcher to use for retrieving entities in the list 'linkable' list.
-May be 'doctrine' (default), or 'sonatamedia'
+- candidateFetcher: fetcher to use for retrieving entities in the 'linkable' list.
+May be 'doctrine' (default), or 'sonatamedia'.

 - fetcherOptions: optional setting.
 Further options passed to the '''Candidate Fetcher'''.
-For the '''sonatamedia''' CF you may pass 'provider' and 'context'
+For the '''sonatamedia''' candidate fetcher you may pass 'provider' and 'context' options to filter the results.

 TODO: extend for custom fetchers
-TODO: allow basic arbitrary filters for 'doctrine' fetcher

 - row_template: template used for rendering the list of linked / candidate entities.
 You may extend the provided templates

 jgzz_media_linker:
     mappings:
-        docsdeprod:
+        product_docs:
             builder: sonatamedia.builder
             hostclass: Project\SiteBundle\Entity\Content
             linkedclass: Project\SiteBundle\Entity\Media